ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    vii.
 You can use **Cancel edit** or **Reset** to revert the column headers to their original state, if you need to undo your changes.

-   viii For CSV files, you can select the Advanced attributes to customize the file interpretation for the following:
+   viii For .csv and .txt files, you can select the Advanced attributes to customize the file interpretation for the following:

       **Header in first row:** Select this option if the CSV file has a header row containing column names.